otaviojava/money-api-book/en/chapter1.md

 It is very easy to go wrong with this design where we could easily forget the fact that we have to convert dollars into cents...

-Besides the use of ``int`` and ``long`` effective Java recommends using ``BigDecimal``, with that, our product will have a much more intuitive and more common call, after all, it is more natural to say that a product is twelve dollars and not twelve hundred cents.
+Besides the use of ``int`` and ``long`` Effective Java recommends using ``BigDecimal`` and this makes our lives easier  because it sounds  more natural to say that a product is worth twelve dollars rather than twelve hundred cents.

 ``` java
 public class Product {